Xemantic AI Workshops

 Invitation

-Do you want to learn how to build your own AI agents?
+Do you want to build your own ChatGPT, Claude Code or OpenClaw?

-We are Xemantic, offering intensive one-day workshops on building powerful AI agents.
-Your instructor, Kazik Pogoda, will take you on a journey of developing autonomous and highly potent AI systems, like Claudine AI agent, capable of fully controlling your machine.
-Claudine won AI hack Berlin hackathon.
+We are Xemantic, offering intensive one-day workshops and buildathons on building powerful AI agents.
+Your instructor, Kazik Pogoda, will take you on a journey of developing autonomous and highly capable AI systems, like Claudine (older sister of Claude Code) and Golem XIV (a metacognitive AI system with knowledge-graph memory and self-directed research).

 AI hack Berlin 2024 promo image